qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 Notation Conventions
 ----------------------

-Packet and frame diagrams use the format described in Section 2.1 of
+Packet and frame diagrams use the format described in Section 12 of
 {{I-D.ietf-quic-transport}}.

 Overview {#overview}
 ========

-The current design of QUIC {{I-D.ietf-quic-transport}} provides reliable transport with multiplexing, confidentiality, integrity and authenticity of data flows.
+The design of QUIC {{I-D.ietf-quic-transport}} provides reliable transport with multiplexing, confidentiality, integrity, and authenticity of data flows.
 A wide range of devices on today's Internet are multihomed.
 Examples include smartphones equipped with both WLAN and cellular interfaces, but also regular dual-stack hosts that use both IPv4 and IPv6.
-Experience with Multipath TCP has shown that the ability to combine different paths during the lifetime of a connection provides various benefits including bandwidth aggregation or seamless handovers
-{{RFC8041}},{{IETFJ}}.

 The current design of QUIC does not enable multihomed devices to efficiently use different paths simultaneously.
-This draft proposes multipath extensions with the following design goals:
+This document proposes multipath extensions with the following design goals:

-* Each host keeps control on the number of uniflows being used over the connection
+* Each host keeps control on the number of uniflows being used over the connection.

-* The simultaneous usage of multiple uniflows should not introduce new privacy concerns
+* The simultaneous usage of multiple uniflows should not introduce new privacy concerns.

-* Hosts must ensure that all the paths it uses actually reach its peer to avoid packet flooding towards a victim (see Section 21.12.3 of
+* A host must ensure that all the paths it uses actually reach its peer to avoid packet flooding towards a victim (see Section 21.12.3 of
   {{I-D.ietf-quic-transport}})

-* The multipath extensions should handle the asymmetrical nature of networks
+* The multipath extensions should handle the asymmetrical nature of paths between two peers.

 We first explain why a multipath extension would be beneficial to QUIC and then describe it at a high level.